 Thyme is both a culinary and aromatic herb.
 An excellent container for growing thyme is a clay planter.
-Other types of pots will suffice, but a clay pot will allow the thyme herb to dry out between watering and prevent overly wet roots.
-Thyme is not tolerant of soggy root conditions.
-The container should have at least one large drainage hole for adequate leaching.
+Other types of pots will suffice, but a clay pot will allow the thyme herb to dry out between watering and prevent overly wet roots as thyme isn’t tolerant of soggy root conditions.
+The container should have at least one large drainage hole.

 Thyme can tolerate indirect light, which makes it perfect for the kitchen herb garden.
 The best results will be found when thyme is planted where it receives six hours of daylight.
 Once the thyme has been planted, place the container in a southern- or western-facing window if possible.

-Growing thyme inside will require temperatures in the day time around 60 degrees Fahrenheit or more.
+Growing thyme inside will require temperatures in the daytime around 60 F. (16 C.) or more.